stephanto-dev/Just-a-Kanban/README.md

 ## Links
-  - Deploy on Vercel (If the deploy is off, please run the repository locally): https://just-a-kanban.vercel.app/
+  - Deploy on Vercel (If when you try to use the site for the first time it takes a long time to respond or is very slow, it is because of the hosting.
+The server is turned off when it is inactive, so when you make the first request it will turn on): https://just-a-kanban.vercel.app/
   - Repository: https://github.com/stephanto-dev/Just-a-Kanban
   - Figma: https://www.figma.com/file/KPuyONmwGDifWVnPiBNjYS/Projeto?type=design&node-id=0%3A1&mode=design&t=oNzs19m3vfHdGnFg-1